gerardog1/LINUX_HARDENING/README.md

 # LINUX_HARDENING
 Notes and Steps to Harden and Secure Linux Environment
-> Note: All commands were run from Windows Terminal using SSH into my Kali Linux VM.
+> Note: All commands were run from Windows Powershell using SSH into my Kali Linux VM.

 ---